 Biking the Shark Valley Loop

-Alternatively, consider renting a bike pedaling the tramroad to the observation center.
+Alternatively, consider renting a bike and pedaling the tramroad to the observation center.
 The paved surface of the Shark Valley Loop Trail makes it a favored destination for bicyclists.
 You can bring your own bike or rent one from the Shark Valley Visitor Center.
 Biking the trail allows you to cover more ground and explore the Everglades at your own pace.
 The trail is easy to traverse as it is a flat, paved trail.
 I would recommend booking the tram prior to your visit if you are traveling during the peak season.

 The educational displays inside the center provide insight into the intricacies within the various Everglades habitats.
 Watch the short video detailing the importance of water in this ecosystem.
 The center has restrooms, and the gift shop sells refreshments and shirts and other souvenirs.